Fohdeesha/lab-docu/docs/fcx.md

 ```
 ip address 192.168.1.50/24
 ```
 Now we can update the bootloader.
-Replace the IP with the IP of your tftp server, and replace the filename with the name of the file you copied out of the boot folder if it differs:
+Replace the IP with the IP of your tftp server:
 ```
-copy tftp flash 192.168.1.49 grz10100.bin boot
+copy tftp flash 192.168.1.8 ICX6610-FCX/grz10100.bin boot
 ```

 After a few seconds it should finish, then we can flash the main OS.
-Replace the IP with the IP of your tftp server, and change the filename to match if necessary:
+Replace the IP with the IP of your tftp server:
 ```
-copy tftp flash 192.168.1.49 FCXR08030t.bin primary
+copy tftp flash 192.168.1.8 ICX6610-FCX/FCXR08030u.bin primary
 ```
 It will take a little longer.
 When it finishes, we need to erase the current config & any passwords, then tell the switch to reboot into the full OS: